 What to Take Away: Sealing and destroying an arrest record is possible under several sections of the Penal Code, however, the most commonly used section is § 851.8, which is the mechanism for a Petition for Factual Innocence.
 This article discusses the tough, high standard that a petitioner must satisfy.

-The client quite often mentions employment consequences, although California Labor Code § 432.7(a) prohibit an employer from asking about an arrest that did not result in a conviction.
+The client quite often mentions employment consequences, although California Labor Code § 432.7(a) prohibits an employer from asking about an arrest that did not result in a conviction.

 There are several ways to have the record of your arrest sealed and then destroyed when no charges were filed, the case was dismissed in court, or, after a jury trial, one was acquitted.
 Penal Code § 530.6 allows the victim of identity theft to have the court make a determination of the victim’s factual innocence.
 Penal Code § 851.9 allows a defendant who successfully completed a drug diversion program to have his record sealed and then destroyed three years later.
 Penal Code § 1203.4, also known as expungment relief, allows one who successfully completed probation for most offenses (not all) to have the plea withdrawn and the case dismissed.